Division 296 Tax Calculator: How much will you pay?

 How do I pay this tax?

-What counts as my Super balance?
+What counts as my Total Super Balance (TSB)?

-All funds in your Superannuation account and SMSF individual member balance count toward your Super balance.
 Some outstanding loan amounts linked to your Super, such as a Limited Recourse Borrowing Arrangement (LRBA) might not be included.
+Further consultation will determine valuation and timing of tax for these interests.

-Division 296 insights that count
+Superannuation insights that count

 We've done the research into the latest superannuation changes, allowing us to provide the insights you need to feel confident about your wealth.